 Once the objects are recorded, the information is collated and entered onto computer and checked for accuracy.
 Then after printing and binding, copies of the record are produced for the church, for ADFAS and for the National Library of Australia.

 These days, it is not uncommon to find deconsecrated places of worship from all denominations transformed into luxury homes and apartments, or, in the country, falling into disrepair along the highways.
 It becomes more and more urgent to document the stories, records and history contained inside a church.
 Even if you cannot save the building, you can ensure the preservation of the information and meanings which lie within its walls.
 So many details of community life are reflected in the contents of churches, be they cathedrals or private chapels, in towns and cities, or on country properties.
-ADFAS Church Recording aims to ensure that there is a permanent record of these historic buildings which will be available for future generations to research, understand, and appreciate.
+An ADFAS Church Study aims to ensure that there is a permanent record of these historic buildings which will be available for future generations to research, understand, and appreciate.

 An ADFAS Church Study is intended to be a short and concise document and not a lengthy project.
 It might be a brief general history, or concentrate on one particular aspect of a church: windows, furniture, organ, memorials, cemetery, or an interesting person buried there etc.

 There is a set format and some basic guidelines to ensure that all Church Study documents are uniform in appearance, but of course they will be vastly different in content.